petevdp/chess/README.md

 # Chess Arena (WIP)

+Watch, interact with, and analyze an arena of chess bots running on different chess engines in real time.
-Hobby project I'm working on to gain experience building highly asyncronous and real-time applications using NodeJS, RxJS, React, and PostgreSQL.
+Hobby project I'm working on to gain experience building highly and real-time applications with non-trivial performance requirements using NodeJS, RxJS, React, and PostgreSQL.
 Also, chess engines are cool.

-## Currently supported features
+## Current features

-Facilitate matches between different chess bots using different chess engines (currently an arbitrarily large number) View chess games being played in real time by the bots Once games are completed, match bots to new opponents based on recency
+- View matches between different chess bots using different chess engines (currently an arbitrarily large number)
+- View chess games being played in real time by the bots
+- Once games are completed, match bots to new opponents based on how recently they've played each other

 ## Upcoming Features